Azamat Murzakanov: Ultimate Fighting Championship

 Murzakanov faced Alonzo Menifield on August 3, 2024 at UFC on ABC 7.
 He won the fight by knockout in the second round.
 This fight earned him another Performance of the Night award.

 Murzakanov was scheduled to face Nikita Krylov on November 16, 2024 at UFC 309.
 However, Murzakanov withdrew from the fight for unknown reasons.

 Murzakanov was suspended from November 1, 2024 to May 1, 2025 from competing by CSAD after testing positive for LGD-4033 metabolites.

 Murazakanov was scheduled to face Johnny Walker on May 17, 2025 at UFC Fight Night 256.
 However, for unknown reasons, the bout was moved to June 7, 2025 at UFC 316.
 In turn, Walker pulled out in early May due to injury and was replaced by Brendson Ribeiro.
 Murzakanov won the fight by technical knockout via submission to punches in the first round.

 Murazakanov faced Aleksandar Rakić on October 25, 2025 at UFC 321.
 He won the fight by technical knockout in the first round.

+Murzakanov faced former UFC Middleweight Championship challenger Paulo Costa on April 11, 2026, in the co-main event of UFC 327.
+Murzakanov lost by technical knockout via head kick in the third round, marking the first loss of his mixed martial arts career.

+Murzakanov is scheduled to face Dominick Reyes on October 24, 2026 at UFC 333.